MS in Pharmaceutical Sciences

 Applications for admission are reviewed by the Pharmacology and Pharmaceutical Sciences Graduate Admissions Committee of the School of Pharmacy and are evaluated primarily on the basis of academic excellence.

 The application becomes available on September 1 and we admit for the Fall semester only.
-The application deadline for the Fall semester is January 15.
-Program deadline expires on January 15 at 11:59:59 pm PST.
-Applicants selected by the Admissions Committee will be notified of acceptance shortly thereafter.
+The application deadline for the Fall semester is January 15 at 11:59:59 pm PST.
+Applicants selected by the admission committee will be notified of acceptance between January 15 and June.
 Admissions decisions will continue to be made until the class is filled.

 The Admissions Committee will consider applications based on the following factors:

 1. Overall Grade Point Average (GPA)

 A minimum GPA of 3.0 is required.
 Special attention is given to the grades achieved in science courses relevant to our program (e.g., chemistry, biology, biochemistry, pharmacology and mathematics).

 2. Graduate Record Examination (GRE) Score- No Graduate Record Examinations (GRE) Required for the 2021 admission cycle

 GRE scores of 153 Quantitative and 144 Verbal (new exam) or a combined Verbal and Quantitative GRE score of 1000 (old exam) are required.

 3. Letters of Recommendation